ustaxcourt/ef-cms/temp_delete_me.md

 - API Gateway requires re-deploy so that /system/* routes do not require authorizer.

-- Handle what happens if a user clicks an expired confirmation email:
+- (KS & RR - need to review with UX) Handle what happens if a user clicks an expired confirmation email:
   - On login to an unconfirmed account immediately send an email to the user
   - Expire link after 24hours
   - If user clicks on an expired email then redirect them to the login and tell them to sign in so that we can send a new confirmation with a new confirmation code.